Have questions? We're here.

 Return to your included hotel in Reykjavik for a restful evening before tomorrow’s adventures.

-Please contact us if you would prefer to arrange a guided tour of Reykjavík today.
+Please contact us if you prefer to arrange a guided tour of Reykjavík today.

 Day 2: Golden Circle and South Coast

 Please be ready at the specified pick-up location in Reykjavik at 8:00 a.m.
-The pick-up process will take up to 30 minutes, and there might be a short wait depending on your location within Reykjavik.
-Today is primarily focused on exploring the renowned Golden Circle attractions.
+The pick-up process will take up to 30 minutes, and there might be a short wait, depending on your location within Reykjavik.
+Today, it is primarily focused on exploring the renowned Golden Circle attractions.

 The journey begins with a visit to Þingvellir National Park, a UNESCO World Heritage Site known for its geological and historical significance.
 It was here that the Icelanders established their historic Parliament, Alþingið, in 930 CE, making it one of the earliest democratic governments in the world.
 The Law Speaker had an awe-inspiring platform, with the mighty rift valley cliff as a backdrop.
 The Þingvellir area lies on the Mid-Atlantic Ridge, where the Eurasian and North American tectonic plates continue to drift apart, gradually widening the rift valley.

 Next on the itinerary is the Geysir hot spring area, where you can witness the Strokkur hot spring erupting with impressive jets of hot water and steam every few minutes.
 You can also see bubbling fumaroles in this fascinating geothermal region.
-Geysir is the origin of the English word 'geyser,' which was adopted to describe this natural phenomenon.
+Geysir originates from the English word 'geyser,' which was adopted to describe this natural phenomenon.

 The final attraction on the Golden Circle tour is the majestic Gullfoss waterfall.
 Witness the enchanting golden-hued mist as the Hvítá (White River) cascades down from Langjökull (Long Glacier), roaring through the rugged canyon.
 Gullfoss is a two-stage waterfall with a drop of 32 meters.